The Future of Data Centres: Is Liquid Cooling The Best Option?

 With all the benefits being so obvious, why isn't liquid cooling everywhere by now?
 Well, there are disadvantages to any system, and liquid cooling is no different.

 Adapting to a new system is a big one.
 Many enterprise and commercial users are in data centres built in the past 10-15 years, and they cannot simply drop current cooling methods and instantly modify them for liquid cooling systems.
 It is obvious that from a sustainability, performance (CPUs, GPUs, etc.), and total cost of ownership outlook that liquid cooling infrastructure is the wise choice.
-It’s simply difficult to scale-out this “new” technology.
+It's simply difficult to scale-out this new technology.

 Together, fear/unfamiliarity is another barrier.
 Will the fear of a leak bringing down an entire rack (or several racks) scare off otherwise highly experienced IT professionals?
 Are plumbers now going to play a significant role in data centre design and planning?
 Do non-water liquids within some liquid cooling system evaporate rather than damage components?